Wind Chill Advisory issued for Calhoun, Chickasaw, Coahoma, Itawamba, Lafayette, Lee, Monroe by NWS - NewsBreak

 weather.gov

-Winter Weather Advisory issued for Alcorn, Benton, DeSoto, Marshall, Tate, Tippah, Tunica by NWS
+Freezing Fog Advisory issued for Alcorn, Benton, Itawamba, Lee, Monroe, Pontotoc, Prentiss by NWS

-Effective: 2022-12-26 11:54:00 CST Expires: 2022-12-26 15:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Alcorn; Benton; DeSoto; Marshall; Tate; Tippah; Tunica WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 3 PM CST THIS AFTERNOON * WHAT...Wet snow.
-Additional snow accumulations of up to one inch. * WHERE...Portions of East Arkansas, North Mississippi, Southeast Missouri and West Tennessee. * WHEN...Until 3 PM CST this afternoon. * IMPACTS...Expect icy bridges, overpasses, and roadways.
-The hazardous conditions could impact the evening commute.
+Effective: 2022-12-27 19:36:00 CST Expires: 2022-12-28 08:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
+Also, be alert for frost on bridge decks causing slippery roads.
+Target Area: Alcorn; Benton; Itawamba; Lee; Monroe; Pontotoc; Prentiss; Tippah; Tishomingo; Union FREEZING FOG ADVISORY IN EFFECT UNTIL 8 AM CST WEDNESDAY * WHAT...Visibility as low as 1/2 mile in freezing fog. * WHERE...Portions of North Mississippi and West Tennessee. * WHEN...Until 8 AM CST Wednesday. * IMPACTS...Hazardous driving conditions due to low visibility and potential frost on bridges.

+Freezing Fog Advisory issued for Benton, Carroll, Chester, Crockett, Decatur, Gibson, Hardeman by NWS

 weather.gov